 If you want to know how to get verified on Instagram, you’ve come to the right place.

-If you want to know how to get verified on Instagram, you’ve come to the right place.
-In this guide we’ll tell you how to apply for Instagram verification (that’s the easy part) and provide some tips to help you qualify (that’s the hard part).
+In this guide, we’ll tell you how to apply for that coveted blue badge (that’s the easy part) and provide some tips to help you qualify (that’s the hard part).

 What does Instagram verification mean?

 Instagram verification is the process of getting a blue checkmark badge that tells other users on the platform that an account really belongs to the user, artist, brand, or organization it represents.

 You’ve probably seen plenty of verification badges around.
 As with Twitter, Facebook and, yes, Tinder, the little blue checkmarks are meant to indicate that the platform has confirmed the account in question is trustworthy, or at least they are who they say they are.

 These badges are designed to make the real accounts stand out, so that Instagram users can be sure they’re following the right person or brand.
 They’re easy to spot in search results and on profiles, and they convey authority.

 It’s easy to see why verification badges are also a coveted status symbol.
 They’re rare, and exclusivity lends a certain amount of prestige—which may or may not translate to better engagement.